dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ---
 title: .NET Aspire integrations overview
-description: Explore the fundamental concepts of .NET Aspire integrations and learn how to integrate them into your apps. ms.date: 08/12/2024 ms.topic: conceptual
+description: Explore the fundamental concepts of .NET Aspire integrations and learn how to integrate them into your apps. ms.date: 08/26/2024 ms.topic: conceptual
 ---

 # .NET Aspire integrations overview

 .NET Aspire integrations are a curated suite of NuGet packages specifically selected to facilitate the integration of cloud-native applications with prominent services and platforms, including but not limited to Redis and PostgreSQL.
-Each integration furnishes essential cloud-native functionalities through either automatic provisioning or standardized configuration patterns. .NET Aspire integrations can be used without an app host (orchestrator) project, but they're designed to work best with the [.NET Aspire app host](app-host-overview.md).
+Each integration furnishes essential cloud-native functionalities through either automatic provisioning or standardized configuration patterns.

-.NET Aspire integrations should not be confused with .NET Aspire hosting packages, as they serve different purposes.
-Hosting packages are used to model and configure various resources in a .NET Aspire project, while integrations are used to map configuration to various client libraries.

 > [!TIP]
 > Always strive to use the latest version of .NET Aspire integrations to take advantage of the latest features, improvements, and security updates.

+_Integrations are two-fold_:

+- **Resource integrations**: some integrations model resources that represent various services and platforms, such as caches, databases, logging, storage, and messaging systems.
+Resource integrations expose APIs that extend the <xref:Aspire.Hosting.IDistributedApplicationBuilder> interface.

+- **Client integrations**: provide a means of configuring existing libraries to connect to resource-backed integrations.
+Client integrations expose APIs that extend the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection> interface.

+While .NET Aspire _client integrations_ can be used without an app host (orchestrator) project, they're designed to work best with the [.NET Aspire app host](app-host-overview.md).
+Each integration is documented to provide details for installing, configuring, and using the integration in your app.

 ## Available integrations